 Infant Broken Bones Frequently Asked Questions

+Parents need to know if their baby has a broken bone in order to seek professional treatment.
 If you notice a deformity and swelling, especially when paired with inconsolable crying and reluctance to move the affected limb, you should demand medical attention and imaging for your child.

-However, without an accurate diagnosis and prompt treatment, however, you run the risk of your child’s bone healing incorrectly.
-This could cause lifelong deformity and impairment.
+However, without an accurate diagnosis and prompt treatment, you run the risk of your child’s bone healing incorrectly.
+This is known as malalignment, and it can cause lifelong deformities and impairment.

 Infant Broken Bones Glossary Terms